robotson/09.24.19-poetry-1/README.md

 feeble philandering philanthropist
 processing...
 chunks of data at a time
-turn around at the drop off
+turn around at the drop-off

 point relax these happy notions again
 no retreat these open merry ways